 - Look for technologies that are common to most or all of these best customers.

 - Identify technologies that you are compatible with or integrate with your offering.

 Prioritize the top 2-3 technologies if the resulting list is too long.

 Include those technologies in your CIP and account scoring model, and then go target accounts with those installed technologies.

 Knowing the tech stack of your prospects is one of the most valuable pieces of sales and marketing intelligence.
 Actually, the tech stack is the critical heart of competitive intelligence, not just part of it.

 This information is the key in order to accurately target the right prospects with relevant talking points.
 The other valuable piece of competitive intelligence is timing.

 It’s not very tough to get started with this sophisticated sales prospecting technique.
 Much of the information isn’t hard to find.
 And with a little strategy, the returns are a 300% increase in conversion rate.

-Reaching out to a prospect with relevant, helpful information at the exact moment they want it is how business is won.
+Reaching out to a prospect with relevant, helpful information using channels like email marketing services at the exact moment they want is how business is won.